Families with a child who has attention deficit disorder (ADHD)

 that constantly exerts itself over the family.
 To complicate the situation

-further, the parents may be undiagnosed adults with ADD and there could be
+further, the parents may be undiagnosed adults with ADHD and there could be

-undiagnosed siblings with ADD.
+undiagnosed siblings with ADHD.
 Again, the entire family system must be addressed

 to ensure successful treatment (Copeland & Love).
 Finally, it is important

-for mental health therapists to realize that parents of a child with ADD
+for mental health therapists to realize that parents of a child with ADHD

 often feel that their own physical and mental health is threatened by the